tuffrabit/flamingode/README.md

 | `glob` | Find files matching a glob pattern | No |
 | `exec_command` | Execute a shell command | **Yes** |

 Commands that require permission will pause the conversation and prompt you to approve or deny before they run.
+Use the `-yolo` flag to auto-approve all permission requests.

 ---